kvertacnik/Practical_Bioinformatics_Workshop/genome_assembly_and_mapping.md

-# Genome assembly and mapping
+# Genome assembly and read mapping
-Goal: (1) Create a _Bactrocera dorsalis_ genome assembly from small-insert, paired-end (150 bp) shotgun Illumina sequencing reads.
-(2) Map reads from a sequenced individual to the assembly.
+Goal: (1) Create a _Bactrocera dorsalis_ genome assembly from small-insert, paired-end shotgun Illumina sequencing reads.
+(2) Map reads from a sequenced _B. dor_ individual to the assembly.

 ## Assembly read data
 The sequencing reads are available in the course folder on MCC `/pscratch/jdu282_brazil_bootcamp2023/Bdor_reads`

-Instead of copying the files, we are going to make symlinks (symbolic links).
+Instead of copying the files, we will make symlinks (symbolic links).
 Why?
 To minimize memory use--this way, the course only has one copy of the data instead of everyone in the class downloading the same 10 GB files.

 **_Task:_** Make symlinks to the sequencing reads for assembly. <br>
 1. In your home directory on MCC, make a folder named "sequencing_reads".